-Sellers began his apprenticeship in 1980 at Local 19 in Philadelphia and became a journeyman four years later.
-He was elected to the local’s Executive Board in 1994 and appointed to be Training Coordinator in 1996.
-In 2002, after serving as a Business Representative for two years, he became Local 19’s President and Business Manager.
+Sellers began his apprenticeship in 1980 at Local 19 in Philadelphia, becoming a journeyperson four years later.
+He was elected to the local’s executive board in 1994 and appointed to be training coordinator in 1996.
+In 2002, after serving as a business representative for two years, he became Local 19’s president and business manager.

 GENERAL SECRETARY-TREASURER JOSEPH POWELL

-Joseph Powell began his career in the sheet metal industry in 1988 with his entrance into the four-year Apprenticeship Program in Sheet Metal Workers’ Local 206, San Diego, California.
+Joseph Powell began his career in the sheet metal industry in 1988 with his entrance into the four-year apprenticeship program in Sheet Metal Workers’ Local 206 in San Diego, Calif.

-He worked for University Mechanical and attended classes in the evenings, a dedication to advancement through education which he has remained true to throughout his career.
-In 1992 he turned out as a journeyman and worked as a foreman with University Mechanical until 2000.
+He worked for University Mechanical and attended classes in the evenings, a dedication to advancement through education he has remained true to throughout his career.
+In 1992, he turned out as a journeyperson and worked as a foreman with University Mechanical until 2000.
 Along with his responsibilities as a foreman, he was also an instructor with the JATC.

-Powell began his union political service in 1994 when he was elected Conductor, a position he held until 1997.
-He was a Trustee from 1997 until June, 2000.
-In 2004, after serving as Business Representative for four years he became the Business Manager/Financial Secretary Treasurer of Local 206.
-In 2012, he was appointed 9th General Vice President on the International’s General Executive Council.
-In January 2015 he became Assistant to the General President.
-Powell was elected to the position of General Secretary-Treasurer on August 14, 2019 at the 2nd SMART General Convention.
+Powell began his union political service in 1994, when he was elected conductor, a position he held until 1997.
+He was a trustee from 1997 until Jun, 2000.
+In 2004, after serving as business representative for four years, he became the business manager/financial secretary treasurer of Local 206.
+In 2012, he was appointed 9th general vice president on the international’s General Executive Council.
+In January 2015, he became assistant to the general president.
+Powell was elected to the position of general secretary-treasurer on August 14, 2019, at the 2nd SMART General Convention.

 He has served in numerous capacities with Local 206 affiliates.
-He was a Trustee for the Sheet Metal Workers’ Trust Fund, Chairman of the San Diego Joint Apprenticeship Training Committee (JATC), Executive Board Member for the AFL-CIO Central Labor Council, Co-Chairman for Local 206’s 401(a) plan, and President of the San Diego Building and Construction Trades Council.
-In addition to his four-year Apprenticeship schooling, Joe completed ITI Advanced Instructors Training Programs and attended the National Labor College at the George Meany Center, receiving a bachelor’s degree in Labor Education in 2006.
+He was a trustee for the Sheet Metal Workers’ Trust Fund, chairman of the San Diego Joint Apprenticeship Training Committee (JATC), executive board member for the AFL-CIO Central Labor Council, co-chairman for Local 206’s 401(a) plan, and president of the San Diego Building and Construction Trades Council.
+In addition to his four-year apprenticeship schooling, Powell completed ITI Advanced Instructors Training Programs and attended the National Labor College at the George Meany Center, receiving a bachelor’s degree in Labor Education in 2006.

-He has played a key role in leading and directing SMART’s grassroots member engagement programs like the SMART Army and its organizing initiatives in the sheet metal industry.
+He has played a key role in leading and directing SMART’s grassroots member engagement programs, including the SMART Army and its organizing initiatives in the sheet metal industry.

 JEREMY R. FERGUSON, PRESIDENT — TRANSPORTATION DIVISION

-Ferguson, a member of TD Local 313 in Grand Rapids, Mich., was elected Sunday, Aug.
-11, 2019, at the Second SMART Transportation Division Convention,
+Jeremy Ferguson, a member of TD Local 313 in Grand Rapids, Mich., was elected Sunday, August 11, 2019, at the Second SMART Transportation Division Convention.

-After serving in the U.S. Army and attending college, he started railroading in 1994 as a conductor on CSX at Grand Rapids, Mich.
+After serving in the U.S. Army and attending college, he started railroading in 1994 as a conductor on CSX in Grand Rapids, Mich.
 He was promoted to engineer in 1995.